Burdening yourself with guilt doesn’t help you or your kids. Learn how to overcome mom guilt and stop blaming yourself

-My four-year-old was riding the train when it lurched to a stop, flinging him forward, straight into the handle bar in front of him.
-His tooth bled, and later we learned would color a light shade of gray.
-Thankfully he feels no pain, but the tooth is now dead, all because of a split-second impact.
+My family and I were riding the train when it lurched to a stop, flinging my son straight into the handle bar in front of him.
+His tooth bled and, later, began to turn a light shade of gray.
+While he felt no pain besides the initial impact, his tooth was dead, all in a split-second.